DunoCgame/HorizonFrontierJs/README.md

 >Transition.Reset();

-with 'Transition.Reset'you can reset the values ​​of a transition.
+with 'Transition.Reset'you can reset the values of a transition.

 ###### Example